-Within Handelsbanken there is the risk forum for follow-up of risk management within several areas and for in-depth discussions regarding the Bank's overall risk situation prior to Board meetings.
-In addition to the CEO, the risk forum includes the CFO and the Heads of Group Risk Control, Group Compliance, Group Governance and Group Legal.
+The Risk Forum has been set up by the CEO for follow-up of risk management within several areas and for in-depth discussions regarding the Bank's overall risk situation prior to such matters being addressed by the risk committee and the Board.
+In addition to the CEO, the Risk Forum includes the CFO and the Heads of Group Risk Control, Group Compliance, Group Governance and Group Legal, as well as heads of other central units, where relevant.